alanscalone/llm-behavior-analysis/README.md

 ### [The Organization Chart](./documentation/organization_chart.md)
 The organization chart of the research team that Alan built to conduct the experiment.
-Alan himself has multiple job titles and each of the LLMs has one or more job titles for their specific roles they played in the experiment.
+Alan himself has multiple job titles and each of the LLMs has one or more job titles for their specific roles they performed in the experiment.
 Alan architected unique personas within a given context window for an LLM to serve the needs of the experiment.

 For example, when The Architect of the experiment (Alan) would discover another dysfunctional behavior in an LLM,